-On November 15, 1962, Joel N. Myers began forecasting the weather for a gas utility company in Pennsylvania.
-A graduate student at the Pennsylvania State University, he combined his firm grasp of weather patterns with insight into the impact of the weather on businesses and people, and how accurate forecasts could improve their ability to plan for, and cope with, the weather.
+On November 15, 1962, Dr. Myers began forecasting the weather for a gas utility company in Pennsylvania.
+A graduate student at the Pennsylvania State University, he combined his entrepreneurial spirit and forecasting skills he was developing with the goal of saving lives and helping businesses prosper to get the most out of their day.

-Myers’ customer base grew to include other businesses and government agencies.
-The first ski area was served in 1963, and the first forensic customer in 1965.
+As Dr. Myers’ expanded his business to include many other businesses and government agencies.
+He provided weather to his first ski area in 1963 and first forensic customer in 1965.
 In 1967, the first government agency subscribed to the Snow Warning Service™, and services customized for fuel oil dealers and construction companies began in 1968.
-Myers’ service was focused on the winter season, providing custom forecasts and warnings to highway departments, utility companies, construction companies, ski resorts, and other weather-sensitive businesses and agencies.
+The commercial service was focused on the winter season, providing highly customized forecasts and weather warnings to highway departments, utility companies, construction companies, ski resorts, and other weather-sensitive businesses and agencies.

 In 1971, the company expanded its operations to a year-round service and began using the AccuWeather® brand name.
 The first radio station to be served by AccuWeather was WARM-AM in Wilkes-Barre/Scranton, PA, and the first television station served was WPVI-TV in Philadelphia, in 1972.
 Another early radio customer was WINS in New York City.
 Five of the first seven broadcast stations served by AccuWeather in the early 1970s, remain customers today.

 AccuWeather has a long history of innovation in television.
-In 1975, AccuWeather was the first to introduce seven-day local forecasts for television, and we began offering ready-for-air color television weather graphics in 1983.
-In 1986, AccuWeather began satellite delivery of ready-for-air satellite, radar and weather graphics.
-AccuWeather became a full-fledged video production facility in 1998, when it added video uplink, studio, and control room capability supporting WeatherTeam Live™ video programming.
+In 1975, AccuWeather was the first to introduce seven-day local forecasts for television, and began offering air-ready color television weather graphics in 1983.
+In 1986, AccuWeather launched air-ready satellite, radar and weather graphics.
+AccuWeather became a comprehensive video production facility in 1998, with the addition of video uplink, studio, and control room capabilities to support WeatherTeam Live™ video programming.

-In the late 1980s, AccuWeather's television offerings were expanded to include graphics systems, which continued to evolve along with computer technology.
-Along with our graphics systems, we have offered television stations a series of specialized devices and services.
-The FirstWarn® Screencrawler™, introduced in 1992 and subsequently enhanced several times, offers television stations a platform to quickly air critical watch and warning information.
+In the late 1980s, AccuWeather continued to evolve and expand their television service by including specialized devices and graphics systems.
+The FirstWarn® Screencrawler™, introduced in 1992 and subsequently enhanced several times, offers television stations a platform to quickly air critical weather warnings.
 The FirstWarn Neighborhood Doppler™, introduced in 1999, offers stations the best value in a street-level, storm-tracker radar system.

-In 2005 AccuWeather introduced 24/7 local weather channels for television stations and other customers under the name Local AccuWeather Channel™.
-The ABC Television Group became the first group to sign up for this service, on August 31, 2005.
+In 2005, AccuWeather introduced 24/7 local weather channels for television stations and other customers under the name Local AccuWeather Channel™.
+In August, 2005, The ABC Television Group became the first group to sign up for the service.

-A significant advancement in television newsroom technology occurred in 2012 with AccuWeather’s release of StoryTeller™, an interactive touchscreen system.
-StoryTeller includes specialized applications for news, sports, elections, traffic, and weather presentations and enables newsrooms to incorporate live HD and SD video, graphic images, movies, and web and social media content into their presentations.
-StoryTeller is currently in use in 14 of the top 15 U.S. television markets.
+AccuWeather made significant advancements in technology in 2012, with the release of StoryTeller™, an interactive touchscreen system.
+StoryTeller enhanced the television newsroom experience, providing specialized applications for news, sports, elections, traffic, and weather presentations and enabling newsrooms to incorporate live HD and SD video, graphic images, movies, and social media content into their presentations.
+StoryTeller is currently being used in 14 of the top 15 U.S. television markets.

 AccuWeather further expanded its television broadcast capabilities with the launch of the 24/7 AccuWeather Network on the Verizon FiOS cable system in March 2015.
 Featuring “All Weather, All the Time”™ information-based weather, the network complements our existing broad multimedia reach across newspapers, radio stations, local television stations, digital signage, online, mobile, apps, and more.
 It provides up-to-the-minute national, regional, and local weather updates with the most accurate forecasts.